CoST impact stories

 Uganda

 Wakiso District is a rapidly expanding urban area outside Uganda’s bustling capital city, Kampala.
-In recent years, it has suffered from many of the problems which can occur when infrastructure provision fails to keep pace with population growth, such as poor sanitation and overcrowding.
-Historically, the local council has lacked the capacity to manage these growing demands.
-However, since 2017 the four features of the CoST approach – disclosure, assurance, multi-stakeholder working and social accountability – have helped to transform infrastructure delivery in Wakiso District.
-Read more.
+Wakiso District has sufferedfrom issues such as poor sanitation and overcrowding.
+The four features of the CoST approach – disclosure, assurance, multi-stakeholder working and social accountability – have helped to transform infrastructure delivery in Wakiso District.

 Overhauling the Honduras Road Fund